The History of Horses & Racing

 Overview

 Join Active Minds for a look at the history of horses including one of the most extraordinary examples of the breed--the thoroughbred racehorse.
-We will begin with horse domestication and their use in agriculture, the military, and other arenas and end with a review of some of the greatest racehorses and races of all time.
+We will begin with horse domestication and their use in agriculture, the military, and other arenas, explore the central role of horses in Native American life, meet some of the greatest racehorses, discuss efforts to protect horses’ welfare, and explore their intelligence.

 Key Lecture Points

-• Horses have played a pivotal role in the history of human society for thousands of years.
-The close relationship between man and horse has changed both species.
+- Horses have played a pivotal role in the history of human society for thousands of years.
+The close relationship between humans and horses has changed both species.
 People have created dozens of breeds in order to make horses faster, stronger, bigger or smaller.
 The way people travel, trade, play, work and go to war have all been shaped by the use of horses.
 Although horses no longer carry soldiers into battle or pull ploughs, the bond between humans and horses is still strong for companionship, recreation and sport.

-• Early British settlers brought horseracing to America, but it did not become an organized sport until after the Civil War.
+- Early British settlers brought horseracing to America, but it did not become an organized sport until after the Civil War.
 The most famous races in the US are the Kentucky Derby, the Preakness Stakes and the Belmont Stakes—the Triple Crown.
-Only 11 horses have been Triple Crown winners, the last one was Affirmed in 1978.
+Only 13 horses have been Triple Crown winners, the last one was Justify in 2018.
+Horse racing has declined in popularity in recent years, due to competition from other gambling opportunities and concerns about the welfare of racehorses.
+But events like the Triple Crown races still draw big crowds and millions of dollars in wagers.
+The 150th Kentucky Derby will be run on May 4, 2024.

-• What are the major issues facing horseracing today?
+- What are the major animal-welfare issues involving horses today?

 More to Explore